Psy.D. in Clinical Psychology

 - 5 Years

-The Chicago School’s Clinical Psychology doctoral program (Psy.
-D.) offers students the education and training necessary to serve as health service psychologists in a variety of settings including higher education, nonprofit and government agencies, and a wide array of assessment and treatment venues.
-Chicago students complete foundational coursework in four intervention orientations: Cognitive behavioral […]
+The Chicago School’s Clinical Psychology Doctoral Program (Psy.
+D.) offers students the education and training necessary to serve as health service psychologists in a variety of settings including nonprofit and government agencies, and a wide array of assessment and treatment venues.
+Chicago students complete foundational coursework in four intervention orientations: Cognitive behavioral Psychodynamic Humanistic […]

-The Chicago School’s Clinical Psychology doctoral program (Psy.
-D.) offers students the education and training necessary to serve as health service psychologists in a variety of settings including higher education, nonprofit and government agencies, and a wide array of assessment and treatment venues.
+The Chicago School’s Clinical Psychology Doctoral Program (Psy.
+D.) offers students the education and training necessary to serve as health service psychologists in a variety of settings including nonprofit and government agencies, and a wide array of assessment and treatment venues.

 Chicago students complete foundational coursework in four intervention orientations: